 Gelmerbahn practical info

 The passenger car takes 24 people on a 12-minute ride up the steep mountainside from Handegg, 1400m above sea level with sweeping views over Hasli Valley, to Lake Gelmer (1800m) where there are many hiking trails to explore.
+This stunning locations makes for an excellent outdoor fondue spot with our fondue backpack.

 Many people opt for a one-way ticket while hiking the return journey.
 You’ll be strapped into the open air car by a single metal bar, and if you’ve got a fear of heights, it’s best to prepare yourself for the thrill of a lifetime.
 While it is extremely steep, this railway isn’t a rollercoaster, it only goes 4.5 miles per hour, which gives you plenty of time to take in the epic surroundings, and still have your stomach drop.